 - 1 tbsp olive oil

-- Toss the potatoes and onion slices with the olive oil and seasonings.
+- Toss the potatoes and onion slices with 1 tbsp olive oil and seasonings.
 Spread in a single layer on a cookie sheet and roast for 40 minutes, tossing half way through.

 - Toss the chicken with 1 tbsp flour to coat.
 Heat up an oven-proof sauté pan with 1 tbsp olive oil.
 Brown the chicken in a single layer for 3 minutes until crispy.
 Turn and brown the other side for an additional 3 minutes.